Chillu1/ModiBuff/README.md

 | [ModiBuffEcs](https://github.com/Chillu1/ModiBuffEcs) | 1.64ms, 0 GC  | 4.26ms, 0 GC              |
 | [Old](https://github.com/Chillu1/ModifierLibrary)     | X             | X                         |

-> Important: Non-pool ("New") benchmarks don't matter for runtime performance ModiBuff and ModiBuffEcs, since it will only be slower when
+> Important: Non-pool ("New") benchmarks below don't matter for runtime performance in ModiBuff and ModiBuffEcs, since it will only be
-> allocating the new modifiers in the pools.
+> slower when allocating the new modifiers in the pools.
 Which if handled correctly, should only happen on initialization.

 | Library                                               | New<br/>InitDmg | New<br/>DoT*   |
 |-------------------------------------------------------|-----------------|----------------|